August 12, 2022

 This means that Layer 1 cannot be increased without relocating all essential processing to the second layer placed on top of the first, which is Layer 2.
 This became possible only due to allowing third-party solutions that are integrated with Layer-1.
 As a result, the new layer revamps the first, managing all the transactional validations.
 As you can expect, Layer-2 is placed on top of Layer-1 in the blockchain network and always exchanges data with it.
 However, now Layer-1 only manages adding and creating new blocks to the ecosystem.

 The last one is Layer-3 which is also the only one visible to the human eye.
 This layer is the place where participants interact with the user interfaces (UI).
 However, it provides not only visibility but also utility in the form of intra- and inter-chain operability, like decentralized exchanges, liquidity provisioning, as well as staking apps.
 Decentralized apps (dApps) represent a type of Layer-3 interface that allows for real-world applications based on blockchain technology.
+Download this file to see how we helped our NFT clients, how we can lead you to success and what process we use to achieve this

 See Our NFT & Blockchain Development Process